 He published the Linux kernel under his own license and was restricted to use as commercially.
 Linux uses most of its tools from GNU software and is under GNU copyright.
 In 1992, he released the kernel under GNU General Public License.

-Today, supercomputers, smartphones, desktop, web servers, tablet, laptops and home appliances like washing machines, DVD players, routers, modems, cars, refrigerators, etc use Linux OS.
+Today, supercomputers, smartphones, desktop, web servers, tablets, laptops, and home appliances like washing machines, DVD players, routers, modems, cars, refrigerators, etc use Linux OS.
 Following this Linux tutorial we are going to learn some features below.

 Linux tutorial- Features: